Lumarstar/AISG_Foundations_In_AI/Intermediate Python/6__capstone_project.md

 >   0.28613933495037946
 > ```
 >
-> we get the same exact random numbers!
+> We get the same exact random numbers!
 For the same seed, you are generating the same
 > random numbers.
 This is why it is called "pseudo-random" - it is random but consistent
 > between runs.
 This ensures *reproducibility as other people can reproduce our analysis.
 >